tnc1997/ts-utils/libraries/array/docs/array.min.md

 ## min() function

-Return the minimum value of an array.
+Returns the minimum value of an array.

 <b>Signature:</b>